MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/use-createmultiple-updatemultiple.md

 ### Will there be a DeleteMultiple?

-This is currently not in consideration because delete operations frequently include cascading operations which can result in unpredictable execution times.
+DeleteMultiple is currently not in consideration because delete operations frequently include cascading operations that can result in unpredictable execution times.
 We already have a `BulkDelete` message that enables asynchronous deletion of records that match a query.

 ### Will Retrieve and RetrieveMultiple logic be merged?